-With the legal system in most countries expanding its reach into a variety of fields, law firms and other legal employers are looking to find the right candidate to fill their roles.
-Although there are still more jobs than applicants, many of the jobs you can get as a lawyer or paralegal will be for part-time or freelance positions, rather than full-time positions
+With the legal system in most countries expanding its reach into various fields, law firms and other legal employers are looking to find the right candidate to fill their roles.
+Although there are still more jobs than applicants, many jobs you can get as a lawyer or paralegal will be part-time or freelance positions rather than full-time ones.

 A career in law often requires lots of hard work, as well as good interpersonal skills.
 However, most people who enter law school (or any graduate school) have never had an experience that directly taught them how to deal with interpersonal conflict.
-As a result, most of them have very little or no interpersonal experience whatsoever when they enter their first legal job.
-This means that they need to work hard at learning how to deal with all kinds of interpersonal situations, from casual encounters to difficult arguments, from pleasant social events to tense negotiations.
+As a result, most have very little or no interpersonal expertise when they enter their first legal job.
+This means they must work hard at learning how to deal with all kinds of interpersonal situations, from casual encounters to difficult arguments, from pleasant social events to tense negotiations.

 Do you need to have some experience before you apply for a job at a law firm?

-As an attorney, you may have heard the term “experience” being thrown around a lot when it comes to job applications.
-But what does that really mean?
+As an attorney, you may have heard the term “experience” thrown around a lot regarding job applications.
+But what does that mean?

 This article will break down the different types of experiences that you may need in your resume when applying for a legal job.